 Although all choices for your home and deck awnings require some maintenance, aluminum requires the least repair work.
 Precipitation does not accumulate on aluminum patio awnings and debris is easy to remove by hosing the awning with water or sweeping it with a broom.
 Issues with fabric awnings, such as a hole, may require the entire fabric to be replaced.
 Having to replace the fabric repeatedly can make fabric awnings a hassle.
 Not to mention the eye sore it becomes until it can be replaced.

 An aluminum awning is strong enough to withstand most storm and wind damage, an important consideration when selecting a patio awning for any Florida home.
 Fabric awnings are not strong enough to take the brunt of a major storm and must be removed prior to a storm’s arrival to prevent irreparable damage.
 You may not be home to think about it if a storm hits in the summer afternoons.

 Fabric awnings do provide a wide range of style options; you can choose between many different colors and prints for your awning.
 However, selecting a custom color can add to the final costs of your awning package.
 Aluminum does not have as many color options, but it’s not hard to find a color that will match your home’s exterior.
 In addition, aluminum awnings offer a clean and classic look that can blend in well with a variety of home styles.

-If you need more help in your search for the ideal awning for your home, contact Dulando Screen and Awning, Inc today at 407-862-6060.
-We are located in Orlando and New Smyrna Beach and can help you figure out the best option for your home and lifestyle.
+If you need more help in your search for the ideal Florida awning for your home, contact Dulando Screen and Awning, Inc today at 407-862-6060.
+We service the entire Orlando area as well as Daytona Beach, New Smyrna Beach and so many other coastal areas.
+Let us help you figure out the best option for your home and lifestyle.